Fantastic vouchers AND feel-great mugs now available for Christmas - see our shop!

 To proceed with 1-1 CBT we recommend two steps:

-To proceed with our group CBT community courses just check our calendar for courses dates and times (these are updated regularly).
+To proceed with our informal community CBT courses just check our calendar for course dates and times (these are updated regularly) to register.
 Alternatively, contact us directly and in confidence via email (anytime) or phone (office hours) - we would be delighted to hear from you.
+More information about "Stress Busters" can be here here.

 We are also available for one-off CBT talks and workshops that are tailored to the needs of each specific group.
 Such groups can incl schools, groups of older adults, or groups with key disabilities or challenges, e.g. Bechet’s Syndrome, or multiple sclerosis (MS).
-In fact we are very keen to work with groups who have disabilities or chronic illnesses; we encourage them, and their families, to understand that they are more than their illnesses or disabilities.
+In fact we are very keen to work with groups who have disabilities or chronic illnesses; we encourage them, and their families, to understand that we are more than our illnesses or disabilities or situations.

 FRANK (DEPRESSION AND WORRYING)